nostr-protocol/nips/yagt.md

 `draft` `optional`

-This NIP extends an existing indexable tag `g` annd a new indexable tag `G`.
+This NIP extends an existing indexable tag `g` and a new indexable tag `G`.

 ## Motivation
 The core aim of this NIP is to establish a unified and efficient method for geotagging within events.
 During the development of the [nostr-geotags](https://github.com/sandwichfarm/nostr-geotags) library which utilizes NIP-32, it became evident that more specific guidelines were needed for geotagging.
 This NIP is designed to provide a clear and standardized format for geotagging, promoting uniformity and effectiveness of geodata across nostr.